Tracardi/tracardi-api/docs/flow/actions/sendgrid_send_email.md

 #### Message recipient's email

 This is the destination email or emails.
-It can be in form of dot path to email address (for example **profile@pii.email**).
+It can be in form of dot path to email address (for example **profile@data.contact.email**).
 You can also insert the address itself.
 Please notice that merged profiles can have multiple values in one field - if John Doe has two or more email addresses in his profile, then plugin will send the message to all of them.